 The discount rate used in the NPV calculation is usually the cost of debt, also known as the weighted average cost of debt.

 Variations in LLCR definition

-From time to time borrowers request and Lenders allow other ‘assets’ to be either included in the numerator or excluded from the denominator to reflect instances where there will be other cash deposits available to the lender in the event of default rather than just the NPV of the cash flow.
+From time to time borrowers request and lenders allow other ‘assets’ to be either included in the numerator or excluded from the denominator to reflect instances where there will be other cash deposits available to the lender in the event of default rather than just the NPV of the CFADS.

 The LLCR does not pick up weak periods as it essentially represents a discounted average.
-For this reason, if the project has steady cash flows with credit foncier repayment, a good rule of thumb is that the LLCR should be roughly equal to the average DSCR.
-The example below illustrates a project with a steady CFADS and credit foncier repayment.
+For this reason, if the project has a steady cashflows with Credit Foncier repayment, a good rule of thumb is that the LLCR should be roughly equal to the average DSCR as illustrated in the example below.

 Screenshot 1: Example calculation of LLCR in a financial model